Kikketer/field-measure/README.md

 - This is also useful for determining a potential "when will it need to be painted" date

 A typical field will degrade in 14 days if there is minimal to no rain.
+A typical field will degrade in 7 days with "average" rainfall.

+At each paint, the paintFactor is set to 14
+Every day the paintFactor is reduced by the degradeFactor (starts at 1) Rainfall within the day will increase the paintFactor slightly more, any rainfall over .5 inches adjust the rainFactor by 1 (meaning it'll reduce paint time by 1 day)
+Clicking the "unplayable" button will adjust the rainFactor high enough to account for the days and rainfall since the last paint.
+DegradeFactor will remain relatively static, it's set by our abnormally dry year of 14 base days.
+PVE may have about 10.

+(rainFactor \* rainDays) - (days \* degradeFactor) = paintFactor